fatema-khalaf/Expense-Tracker/README.md

 ## Available actions

-In the project , you can:
+In this project, you can:

-Add new Expense.
+- Add new Expense.

-Filter expenses results by year.
+- Filter expenses results by year.

-Review max expenses using expenses chart.
+- Review max expenses using expenses chart.

 Deployed on [Expenses](https://loving-franklin-551753.netlify.app/)